StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ### Root Cause Analysis

-Isolate the selected deviating component \(show only that component\) and expand the topology selection in one of the following ways:
+Isolate the selected non clear \(e.g. deviating or critical\) and expand the topology selection in one of the following ways:

-* **Root cause only** -- only show the root cause component
+* **Root cause only** -- only show the probable causing component
-* **Full root cause tree** -- the entire root cause tree
+* **Full root cause tree** --  show the entire root cause tree

 ![Root cause](../../.gitbook/assets/v410/root_cause_analysis.png)